Shagun0777/ms_engage_movie_rec/Readme.md

 - _Sort by name_ - This function will sort all the recommendation list be it be by genre , by names , by cast etc on the basis of name From A-Z or Z-A.
 - _Link for movies_ - Clicking on each movie title will lead you to information page of that movie .
+- _Hosted_ -This application is hosted so it is accessible on the internet.
+For remote database I have used `MongoDB Atlas` , for Backend hosting I have used `Heroku` and I have deployed my server there .
+For frontend I have used `Firebase` .
+- _Flexible for every device_ - This app is available on both mobile and desktop .
+They are not native to a particular type of system.
 - _Sorting the user Watched list_ - Clicking on each movie title will lead you to information page of that movie .